christopheblomsen/fys4150_pro5/README.md

 ```Shell
 make
 ```
-This will run all of the simulations for all of the subproblems.
+This will run all of the simulations for all of the subproblems, and create the `data` directory for all the binaries.
 If this is not wanted

 ```Shell
 g++ -I include src/* main.cpp -o main -larmadillo -O2